jjbailey/browse/README.md

 browse has support for command-line completion based on chzyer/readline.
 This feature allows users to type part of a program or file name and press the TAB key to have the browser automatically suggest possible completions.
 This feature is available for bash commands and for browsing another file.

-The readline package works well, with the following limitations:

-- readline does not glob directories, it simply descends into them
-- full pathnames do not match until readline finds a file name match
-- readline bug (#234) renders it non-functional when input to browse is a pipe
+The readline package works well, with a limitation: readline bug #234 renders it non-functional when input to browse is a pipe.

 At most, browse returns 50 results.
 More specific searches return better suggestions.